pentesterhubcommunity/Bug_Bounty/Lessons/XSS Injection.md

 ### What is XSS Injection Vulnerability?

-Cross-Site Scripting (XSS) is a type of security vulnerability typically found in web applications.
+Cross-site scripting (XSS) is a type of security vulnerability typically found in web applications.
 It allows attackers to inject malicious scripts into web pages viewed by other users.
 XSS occurs when a web application incorporates untrusted data into a web page without proper validation or escaping.

 ### How XSS Works: